For one week only, Londoners can travel to Berlin for the cost of an Overground ticket.

 So what happens when the best of Berlin—a city renowned for its liberality and creativity–meets achingly hip East London?
 Here some highlights from today’s grand opening.

 Great news for thirsty Londoners.
-This Sunday, 22 February, you can sample more than 530 beers from 80 breweries at one location.
+Every February, you can sample hundreds of beers from dozens of breweries at one location.

 Okay, so it might be physically impossible (and certainly inadvisable) to try ALL of those beers, but the Craft Beer Rising Festival at the Old Truman Brewery in Shoreditch offers the opportunity to wobble among a wide variety of stalls serving up lip-smacking suds from as far away as Mexico and as close as London itself.

-You can also groove to tunes in the Music Room, nosh on street food like incendiary-sounding chorizo bombs, smoked BBQ and schnitzel, and check out the latest industry innovations.
+You can also groove to DJ-spun tunes, nosh on street food like incendiary-sounding chorizo bombs, smoked BBQ and schnitzel, and check out the latest industry innovations.